-The Minnesota Department of Education (MDE) contracts with organizations to administer the scholarship program in each economic development region of the state (several of the grant administrators are community action programs).
+Program Administration.
+The MDE contracts with organizations to administer the scholarship program in each economic development region of the state (several of the grant administrators are community action programs).
 A family that wishes to receive an Early Learning Scholarship may apply through the regional administering agency.